A leader of hacker group Anonymous arrested in Texas

-SAN ANTONIO (Reuters) - A self-professed leader of the computer hacker group Anonymous was arrested by authorities in Dallas, officials said on Thursday.
+SAN ANTONIO, Sept 13 (Reuters) - A self-professed leader of the computer hacker group Anonymous was arrested by authorities in Dallas, officials said on Thursday.

 “He was arrested and brought in for booking about 11 p.m. last night,” said Dallas County Sheriff’s spokeswoman Carmen Castro.